ealingcommoner/RiverPollutionNetwork/README.md

 This meets our requirements for a low cost sensor.
 An antenna adds £15 to the price.
 ![Finished prototype](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/Sensor%20with%20aerial.jpg)

+Updated versions of remote sensor code to follow.

 ## Temperature sensor
 As above but using [Waterproof DS18B20-compatible Temperature Sensor](https://shop.pimoroni.com/products/ds18b20-programmable-resolution-1-wire-digital-thermometer?variant=32127344640083)